anh0001/isaaclab_rl_experiments/README.md

 ## Overview

-This project extends Isaac Lab to implement reinforcement learning experiments for locomotion tasks, focusing on Ant and Anymal robots.
+This project extends Isaac Lab to implement reinforcement learning experiments for locomotion tasks, focusing on our own quadruped robot.
 It builds on the Isaac Lab template to provide a structured environment for developing and evaluating RL algorithms in robotics simulation.

 **Key Features:**

-- Pre-configured training pipelines for Ant and Anymal locomotion tasks
+- Pre-configured training pipelines for quadruped locomotion tasks
 - Support for multiple RL frameworks (RL-Games, RSL-RL, Stable-Baselines3, SKRL)
 - Tools for model evaluation and visualization
 - Isolated development environment outside core Isaac Lab

-**Keywords:** reinforcement learning, locomotion, isaaclab, ant, anymal
+**Keywords:** reinforcement learning, locomotion, isaaclab, quadruped

 ## Prerequisites